 I see a neurosurgeon and get the needed MR spectroscopy and perfusion scans to prove it is radiation necrosis.
 Between last month’s MRIs and a fresh PET, I am finally, officially cancer free with no caveats.
 Except that dying brain tissue in my head.

 All is steady.
-Feeling healthier and more positive than I ever have.
+Minor seizures and aphasia from the radiation necrosis but confident I can heal from this as well.
 Sincere in my belief that cancer is the best thing that ever happened to me.

 Detailed Updates as They Happened

 - Third annual cancer misdiagnosis

 - September 2021 Updates: Two Years Cancer-Free, Actually

 - May 2021 Updates: Not So Fast, Cancer

 - March 2021 Updates: Documentary and Return of the Cancer Edition